mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 10 You are assigned to a peacekeeping role.
 Gain one of Admin 1, Investigate 1, Recon 1 or CHA +1.

-11 You save your pack leader’s life in battle.
+11 You save your pack leader's life in battle.
 Gain them as an Ally and receive DM+2 to your next Advancement roll.

 12 You perform a heroic deed in battle.
 Gain CHA +1 and an automatic promotion.